Norman Finkelstein: Tenure rejection and resignation

 The university denied that Dershowitz's lobbying played a part in its decision.
 At the same time, the university denied tenure to international studies assistant professor Mehrene Larudee, a strong supporter of Finkelstein and Jewish Voice for Peace member, despite unanimous support from her department, the Personnel Committee and the dean.
 Finkelstein said that he would engage in civil disobedience if attempts were made to bar him from teaching his students.

 The Faculty Council later affirmed the professors' right to appeal, which a university lawyer said was not possible.
-Council President Anne Bartlett said she was "terribly concerned" correct procedure had not been followed.
+Council President Anne Bartlett said she was "terribly concerned" that a correct procedure had not been followed.
 DePaul's faculty association considered taking no-confidence votes on administrators, including Holtschneider, because of the tenure denials.

 In June 2007, after two weeks of protests, some DePaul students staged a sit-in and hunger strike in support of both professors.
 The Illinois Conference of the American Association of University Professors also sent Holtschneider a letter reading, "It is entirely illegitimate for a university to deny tenure to a professor out of fear that his published research ... might hurt a college's reputation" and that the association has "explicitly rejected collegiality as an appropriate criterion for evaluating faculty members".

 In a statement issued upon Finkelstein's resignation in September 2007, DePaul called him "a prolific scholar and an outstanding teacher".
 Dershowitz found the compromise and statement objectionable, saying that DePaul had "traded truth for peace" and that the claim Finkelstein "is a scholar is simply false.
 He's a propagandist".
 In a 2014 interview, Matthew Abraham, author of Out of Bounds: Academic Freedom and the Question of Palestine, called Finkelstein's tenure case "one of the most significant academic freedom cases in the last fifty years" and said it demonstrated "the substantial pressure outside parties can place on a mid-tier religious institution when the perspectives advanced by a controversial scholar threaten dominant interests".